dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 **The response "interaction" object contains:**

-+ **indirect_uri** the URI the Client will cause to load in the User's browser.
++ **indirect_uri** the URI the GC will cause to load in the User's browser.
 The URI SHOULD be short enough to be easily encoded in a scannable code.
 The URI MUST not contain the "nonce" from the Grant Request, and MUST not be guessable. *\[Editor: recommend a maximum length?]*

 ## "user_code"

-An Indirect Interaction is characterized by the Client displaying a code and a URI for the User to load in a browser and then enter the code.  *\[Editor: recommend a minimum entropy?]*
+An Indirect Interaction is characterized by the GC displaying a code and a URI for the User to load in a browser and then enter the code.  *\[Editor: recommend a minimum entropy?]*

 **The request "interaction" object contains:**